bernhardAxonIvy/doc/source/designer-guide/troubleshooting/index.rst

 On Error Dialogs it is possible to generate an Error Report.
-This report contains information about the error, the designer machine and the current state of the Axon Ivy Designer.
+This report contains information about the error, the designer machine and the current state of the |ivy-designer|.

 .. note::